Charlie Baum

+In 2023, Baum was the only Republican to vote against three resolutions to expel three Democratic lawmakers from the legislature for violating decorum rules.
+The two successful expulsions were widely characterized as unprecedented.
+Baum told the Tennessean he wanted to keep working with the three lawmakers to "become more effective legislators" and said that "the vast majority of ['my constituents'] didn't want these representatives expelled".

 Background

 Education

-Charlie attended Wake Forest University in Winston-Salem, North Carolina where he earned his B.A. in economics in 1995.
-Baum then attended The University of North Carolina Chapel Hill, where he received his Ph.D. in economics in 1999.
+Baum attended Wake Forest University in Winston-Salem, North Carolina where he earned his B.A. in economics in 1995.
+Baum then attended the University of North Carolina Chapel Hill, where he received his Ph.D. in economics in 1999.

 Teaching career

-Charlie currently teaches economics at Middle Tennessee State University in Murfreesboro, TN.
+Baum currently teaches economics at Middle Tennessee State University in Murfreesboro.
 He has taught at MTSU since August 1999.

 Personal life

-Charlie was raised in Knoxville, TN.
-He is married to his wife Kelly and they have 3 children: Elizabeth (15), Anna Jane (13), and Charles (12).
-His children attend the Siegel schools in Murfreesboro.
-His family are active members of the First United Methodist Church in Murfreesboro.
+Baum was raised in Knoxville, Tennessee.
+He is married to his wife Kelly and they have 3 children: Elizabeth, Anna Jane, and Charles.
+Baum and his family are active members of the First United Methodist Church in Murfreesboro.